ERMFox/HubCrucible/README.md

 # HubForge-Backend
-Frontend for a Peer-to-Peer Wiki and Note Platform built in JavaScript.
-Enables real-time collaboration and decentralized knowledge management, allowing users to create, edit, and sync wikis and notes.
-All data is stored locally and shared securely across peers, ensuring privacy and control without centralized servers.
+Backend for a Peer-to-Peer Wiki and Note Platform that enables real-time collaboration and decentralized knowledge management.
+It handles data storage, syncing, and peer-to-peer communication, ensuring all data is stored locally and shared securely without relying on centralized servers.

 # Project Structure
 This is part of the HubForge Project.
 To run the full platform, you will also need the Frontend component.